codemonkey85/LibPKMN/README.md

 The generated MSVC solution file can also be built from the MSVC IDE.
 The ALL_BUILD project will compile the project, and the INSTALL project will install the files in the install prefix.

+If CMake does not automatically find the dependencies, this means they are not in the PATH.
+In this case, you can manually specify their locations from the CMake GUI.

 ## Git Submodules

  * LibPKMN Images (https://github.com/ncorgan/LibPKMN-images) - Pokemon sprites and icons